responsiv/pay-plugin/README.md

 Payment system for October.
 Allows the generation of invoices and use of payment gateways, supplied by this plugin or others.

-This theme requires the following plugins:
+This plugin requires the following plugins:

 - [Responsiv.Currency](http://octobercms.com/plugin/responsiv-currency)
 - [RainLab.User](http://octobercms.com/plugin/rainlab-user)